randxie/zku-background/README.md

 5. How are smart contracts deployed?
 List the necessary steps.

 hardhat rocks!!
 To deploy a smart contract, I will firstly compile the contract to generate the ABI, then call the deploy method with my signature.

+7. Is the new design better over having separate confirmReceived() and refundSeller()?
+Why or why not?

+The new design is better in two aspects:
+(1) It simplifies the state management by reducing state "Release" (2) The process is simpler compared to two separate steps.

+However, the new design has less protection to buyer, because seller can wait until time elapsed without sending out items.